xxvader/Windows-Update-Disabler----wUD/README.txt

 ░░░░Install
 There is no install, place the wUD.exe wherever you wish.
-Depending your privilege level on your PC, you will need to right click the wUD program icon and select "Run as administrator".
+Right click the wUD program icon and select "Run as administrator".

 ░░░░Lock Off Windows Update